kelu124/echomods/_posts/2019-12-31-Last-of-the-year.md

 ---

-Ultrasound stuff \* @todo integrated mouse optics in the article, from "A Free-Hand System of the High-Frequency Single Element Ultrasound Transducer for Skin Imaging" \* @done my objectives at https://github.com/kelu124/un0rick/blob/gh-pages/partners.md \* MUX \*
+Ultrasound stuff \* @done integrated mouse optics in the article, from "A Free-Hand System of the High-Frequency Single Element Ultrasound Transducer for Skin Imaging" \* @done my objectives at https://github.com/kelu124/un0rick/blob/gh-pages/partners.md \* MUX \*